 Artificial Intelligence Innovates the Food Industrypbfycom

 Artificial intelligence has caused innovations in the food industry, with much more expected.
-AI is where computers perform tasks that usually require human knowledge.
+Artificial Intelligence is where computers perform tasks that usually require human knowledge.
 These tasks include decision-making, visual perception, speech recognition, language translation, and much more.
 The food industry, usually a little slow on the uptake of new technology, is well on its way to making AI integral to business as usual.

 Opportunities to implement AI in the food industry